valchkou/cassandra-driver-mapping/README.md

 <a name="collections_opt"/>
 - Optimized operations
 You can work with your collection properties as you would normally work with other entity properties.
 In addition C* provides optimized operations on collections.
 Those operations do not require to load and save the whole entity.
-Mappind add-on supports most of them.
+C* allows us directly manipulate collections.

 <a name="collections_list"/>